Zoe Sugg

-Zoë Elizabeth Sugg (born 28 March 1990), also known by her online name Zoella, is an English media personality, entrepreneur, and author.
-She began her career as a YouTuber in 2009, and has since amassed over 10 million subscribers.
+Zoë Elizabeth Sugg (born 28 March 1990), also known by her online name Zoella, is an English media personality, entrepreneur and author.
+She began her career as a YouTuber in 2009 and has since amassed over 10 million subscribers.

-In 2014, Sugg launched her Zoella Beauty range of cosmetics and later launched a range of complementary homeware products, with a 2019 report stating that the two businesses had a combined revenue of £3.8 million per year.
 Her debut novel, Girl Online, was published in November 2014 and broke the record for highest first-week sales of a first-time novelist.
-She has since released two sequels and a non-fiction book, Cordially Invited, and is currently writing a series of books alongside co-author Amy McCulloch titled The Magpie Society.
+She has since released two sequels and a non-fiction book, Cordially Invited, and later co-wrote the book duology The Magpie Society with Amy McCulloch.

 Early life

 Zoë Elizabeth Sugg was born in Lacock, Wiltshire, on 28 March 1990.
 She has a younger brother, Joe Sugg, who is also a YouTuber.
 She attended The Corsham School in nearby Corsham.
 She earned A-levels in art, photography, and textiles, but did not attend university due to her anxiety disorder and not knowing what she wanted to do later in life.